Bedrock-Media-Designs/MQTT-Relay-Driver-Software/README.md

 ##MQTT Topics

-We use a prefix to create out topic this can be change in the configuration section, By default the command topic structure is house/switchboard/12/relay/+/command (+ being the relay number) this program currently supports up to 32 relays
+We use a single-level wildcard to set the topic, The default the command topic structure is "house/switchboard/01/relay/+/command" (+ being the relay number) this code allow tor triggering of the Relay driver boards Jon Oxer  designed years ago (Relay8) it uses a single mqtt topic and pulls the relay number out.  so all you need to have in the payload is a ``1`` for ON or a ``0`` for OFF

-By default the status topic structure is house/switchboard/12/relay/+/status (+ being the relay number) this program currently supports up to 32 relays
+More infomation to be added soon